npm install -g tasuki

 Full knowledge graph

-Two layers of memory that get smarter with every task.
+Layer 1: wikilinks — $0, offline, human-readable.
+Layer 2: RAG deep memory — on-demand for deep context.
+Two layers that get smarter with every task.
 No server, no embeddings pipeline, no infra.
-Just files.
 Full architecture →

 Traditional RAG